Celsius vs Red Bull caffeine: Which has more? Science shows

 What to do about it

 1. Audit your intake and your health.
 For one week, write down every source of caffeine you use.
 Include Celsius, Red Bull, coffee, tea, pre‑workout, and sodas.
 Add up your typical daily total in milligrams.
 Aim to stay at or under 400 milligrams per day if you are a healthy adult man, and less if you have heart or sleep issues.[1]
 At the same time, check your blood pressure at home and review recent labs such as fasting glucose, triglycerides, and liver enzymes with your doctor.
-If you have fatigue, low libido, or erectile changes along with poor sleep, ask for a morning testosterone test.
-Men with symptoms and total testosterone under roughly 350 nanograms per deciliter, or free testosterone under 100 picograms per milliliter, should discuss further evaluation and potential treatment.[9]
+If you have fatigue, low libido, or erectile changes along with poor sleep, ask for a morning total testosterone test, and if it is low, repeat it on a different morning to confirm.
+The Endocrine Society guideline recommends diagnosing hypogonadism only when symptoms are present and low morning testosterone is confirmed on repeat testing using reliable assays and the lab’s reference range, before discussing treatment options.[9]

 2. Build a smarter caffeine strategy.
 Decide what you really want from caffeine: focus at work, a pre‑lift boost, or help on long drives.
 For short intense workouts, many men do well with 100 to 200 milligrams of caffeine taken 30 to 60 minutes before training.[3]
 That could be half a Celsius, one sugar‑free Red Bull, or a strong coffee.
 If weight, blood sugar, or triglycerides are an issue, avoid sugar‑sweetened Red Bull most days and favor zero‑sugar options or plain coffee.
 Do not stack Celsius on top of multiple coffees and a pre‑workout.
-Avoid all energy drinks within six hours of bedtime to protect sleep and hormones.[8]
+Avoid all energy drinks within six hours of bedtime to protect sleep and recovery.[8]
 Never mix energy drinks with alcohol.
+If you want the cleanest “default,” choose water, unsweetened tea, or black coffee earlier in the day and build the rest of your energy around sleep and meals.

 3. Monitor, adjust, and cycle.
 Track how you feel as you change your routine.
 Note heart rate, sleep quality, digestion, and gym performance.
 If you feel better on less caffeine, keep cutting.
 Many men do well with “caffeine deload” weeks where they rely on water, electrolytes, light exercise, and good meals instead of cans.
 If symptoms persist despite sensible caffeine use and solid sleep, see your physician to look for other causes, from thyroid and anemia to sleep apnea or clinically low testosterone.